-Membership of the North West Social Partnership Forum Sub Group will comprise trade union representatives, commissioners and employers and will include representatives from:
+Membership of the North West Social Partnership Forum Sub Group will comprise trade union representatives, commissioners, arm’s length bodies and employers and will include representatives from

 The partnership may set up ad hoc working groups from time to time to consider particular issues where a North West view is required.

-The North West SPF sub group meetings are held bimonthly, with short life task and finish groups formed as required for specific pieces of work.
-Members of the North West SPF can access all papers for the meetings in the regional community area of the website.
+The North West SPF (NW SPF) sub group meetings are held bimonthly, with short life task and finish groups formed as required for specific pieces of work.

 Members of the Social Partnership Forum are committed to continuous improvement and to ensure that meetings and relationships remain productive it has been agreed that members will take part in an annual behaviour audit.

-Individuals are asked to rate the forums effectiveness at demonstrating these behaviours and this promotes discussion about ways to improve and strengthen partnership working at the North of England SPF.
+Individuals are asked to rate the forums effectiveness at demonstrating these behaviours and this promotes discussion about ways to improve and strengthen partnership working in the regional SPF.

 Membership of the NW Social Partnership Forum sub group includes Trade Union Representatives, Commissioners and Employers and will include representatives from: